insure logo

 Powered by:

-Most expensive ZIP codes for home insurance rates in New Mexico
+Most expensive ZIP codes for home insurance in New Mexico

-Below, we’ve highlighted some of the most expensive ZIP codes in New Mexico for home insurance:
+Below are some of the most expensive ZIP codes for home insurance in New Mexico.

 ZIP codeAverage annual rateAverage monthly rate